at Metaphysical Mayhem 2023

 A paper discussing Cartesianism and luminosity.

-A paper discussing ideology and epistemic rationality.
+A paper on evidence possession and epistemic justification.

 A paper on binding and two-boxing.

-PROJECTS IN PROGRESS
+NOT IN PROGRESS